-On July 1, 2019, the Company received proceeds from the second tranche of the Series B convertible preferred stock financing of \$40.1 million, net of issuance costs, and issued 34,891,072 shares of Series B convertible preferred stock at \$1.1494 per share.
+On July 1, 2019, the Company issued 34,891,072 shares of Series B convertible preferred stock at \$1.1494 per share for proceeds of \$40.1 million, net of issuance costs, \$17.7 million of which was received in June 2019.
 Simultaneously with the issuance of the second tranche of the Series B convertible preferred stock in July 2019, the Series B Convertible Preferred Stock Purchase Right Liability was extinguished.